magarittenguyen/ST558_Final_Project/README.md

 I would like to mention the following for my app...

 - The ingredients were hard to seperate due to commas within parenthases that were not being parsed correctly.
 There was no easy way I could this without errors, so I only made it possible to the user to subset products by ingredients and see how many products were available with the inputted character string(s).
 - Brand and Ingredients varaibles had too many options or were too unique on every row, respecively, to the point where their summaries were not meaningful.
 So, I had to chose varibles that could be grouped together when creating summaries and modeling.
-- At the top of my app.R file, when reading in my data, I needed to remove all the N/A data.
-It caused many issues in my modeling when I ran my scratch code.
+- I don't see any *NA* values in my data, but there seems to be some based on the warnings I see on the R Console when I when I ran my modeling scratch code.
+At the top of my app.R file, when reading in my data, I removed all the *NA* data via na.omit().

 <!-- A list of packages needed to run the app -->